Projects per year

 Interests

 Thérèse has particular expertise as a mentor to postdoctoral research fellows.
-As part of the Health & Human Rights Unit, which she established at Queen's Belfast, she has mentored fellows funded by the Leverhulme Trust, the UK's Economic and Social Research Council, and the European Commission's Marie Sklodowska-Curie scheme.
+As part of the Health & Human Rights Unit, which she established at Queen's Belfast, she has mentored researchers funded by the Leverhulme Trust, the UK's Economic & Social Research Council, and the European Commission's Marie Sklodowska-Curie scheme.

 Teaching